Dlloydev/Toggle/README.md

 ##### Description

 The constructor defines a button object.
 If the default constructor is used when declaring an array of pointers to button objects,        then it must be followed by a call to begin in setup.
-Otherwise, begin() is automatically called and not needed in setup.

 ##### Syntax